jantman/RPyMostat/docs/source/development.rst

 that we're targeting.
 If Travis upgrades that, we may need to look into alternate ways of running Mongo for the Travis tests.

+By default, when run locally, the integration tests will start up the MongoDB container when the test session starts, and stop and remove it when the session is over.
+To leave the container running and reuse it for further test sessions, export the ``LEAVE_MONGO_RUNNING`` environment variable.

 Release Checklist
 -----------------